FireguiQueen/harvard-cs50/week-00_scratch/02_simplifying_information.md

 But why?
 Let’s consider a common scenario: you're sending a text file (text.txt) from Computer A to Computer B. Regardless of the communication method — email, chat app, USB transfer — you’re not actually sending a “file” in the way you see it on your desktop.
 What’s really being transmitted is a stream of **binary data**: just a long sequence of 0s and 1s.

 When Computer B receives that data, it has no built-in understanding of what those bits mean.
 It’s up to the software — typically the operating system and associated applications — to decide what to do with the data.
-- If the OS sees the file has a .txt extension, it might open it with a text editor.
+- If the OS sees the file has a .txt extension, it might open it with a tex editor.
 - If it’s .mp3, it might open it in a media player.
 - If it's .png, it may try to display it as an image.

 > ⚠️ No Universal Meaning: A `.png` file isn’t an image to a computer — it’s just raw binary data.
 The hardware doesn’t inherently understand what that data represents.
 Only software gives meaning to data.
 An image viewer knows how to interpret `.png` bits as pixels, while a text editor sees the same bits as characters.
-That’s why you can open an image in a text editor — but it appears as gibberish.
+That’s why you can open an image with a text editor — but it appears as gibberish.

-> This flexibility demonstrates an important truth:
-Data only becomes information when interpreted correctly.
-Without the appropriate software, the computer is simply staring at meaningless bits.

 ### 🔄 Parallel with humans
 Just like our brains interpret sensory input (sound, light, etc.), a computer relies on software to interpret raw digital signals.
 Neither humans nor computers receive information directly — they process raw input and assign meaning.